-CB Richard Ellis Group, Inc. (which may be referred to in this Form 10-K as the "company", "we", "us" and "our") is the world's largest commercial real estate services firm, based on 2009 revenue, with leading full-service operations in major metropolitan areas throughout the world.
+CB Richard Ellis Group, Inc. (which may be referred to in this Form 10-K as the "company", "we", "us" and "our") is the world's largest commercial real estate services firm, based on 2009 revenue, with leading fullservice operations in major metropolitan areas throughout the world.
 We offer a full range of services to occupiers, owners, lenders and investors in office, retail, industrial, multi-family and other types of commercial real estate.
-As of December 31, 2009, we operated more than 300 offices worldwide, excluding affiliate offices, with approximately 29,000 employees providing commercial real estate services under the "CB Richard Ellis" brand name and development services under the "Trammell Crow" brand name.
+As of December 31, 2009, we operated more than 300 offices worldwide, excluding affiliate offices. with approximately 29,000 employees providing commercial real estate services under the "CB Richard Ellis" brand name and development services under the "Trammell Crow" brand name.
 Our business is focused on several competencies, including commercial property and corporate facilities management, tenant representation, property/agency leasing, property sales, valuation, real estate investment management, commercial mortgage origination and servicing, capital markets (equity and debt) solutions, development services and proprietary research.
 We generate revenues from contractual management fees and on a per project or transactional basis.
 In 2006, we became the first commercial real estate services company included in the S&P 500.
-In 2007, 2008 and 2009, we were the only commercial real estate services company included in the Fortune 500 and remained the only commercial real estate services company on this list in 2009.
-Fortune also included us on its list of Most Admired Companies in the real estate services and the #8 outsourcing company across all industries.
+In 2007, 2008 and 2009, we were the only commercial real estate services company included on the Business Week list of 50 "Best in Class" companies across all industries.
+In 2008, we became the first commercial real estate services firm to be included in the Fortune 500 and remained the only commercial real estate services company on this list in 2009.
+Fortune also included us on its list of Most Admired Companies in the real estate sector in 2009.
+Additionally, in 2009, the International Association of Outsourcing Professionals ranked us the #1 outsourcing company in commercial real estate services and the #8 outsourcing company across all industries.